sage-code/maj/alphabet.md

 * Q is used in questions: qe, qi and some words from Latin like "aqua"

 **X**
-* In Maj, X is pronounced like in Chinese: "ʃ" and is replacement for "sh".
+* In Maj, X is pronounced like in Chinese: "ʃ" and is replacement for "sh",
 * The romanic  X is converted into"cs" when we create the words.

 **K**
 * K and Q are pronounced almost the same,